Feature #8593: Improve flexibility of output file handling

 Thanks for considering this request,

-#1 Updated by Kyle Knoepfel almost 5 years ago
+#1 Updated by Kyle Knoepfel about 5 years ago

 - Status changed from New to Accepted